laminlabs/lamindb/README.md

 ### Save files & folders

-You can create a LaminDB instance at [lamin.ai](https://lamin.ai) and invite collaborators.
+You can create a database at [lamin.ai](https://lamin.ai) and invite collaborators.
-To connect to an existing instance, run:
+To connect to an existing database, run:

 ```shell
 lamin login